chris1111/DELL-Optiplex-790-Monterey/README.md

 # DELL Optiplex 790 Monterey

 ## Use this program from macOS Catalina and later only!
+### Also works for many other DELL Optiplex Seriesxx is enough to have Sandy Bridge microarchitecture at least
 - For Legacy install/Post Install
 - UEFI/Post Install